The Bullet cluster at its best: weighing stars, gas and dark matter: Lensing Methodology

 In the second fiducial model X2, we assume as an approximation that X-ray emission is proportional to the square of the mass density.
 We assume that this is tenable in the central region.
 We take a square root of the smoothed (convolution by a Gaussian of $\sigma=2$ pixels) X-ray count map from the 500 ks Chandra ACIS-I observations \citep{Markevitch:2006} and we normalize it.
-Since our purpose here is to create a very rough gas mass map in a small region, we are deliberately skipping the projection issue of the density map \citep{Ettori:2000}.

-In order to find the normalization factor, due to the projection effect, we take the $\beta$ model derived from above mentioned ROSAT HRI measurements of X-ray gas mass ($\sim2 \arcsec$ resolution).
-The total mass within 30\arcsec radius of this projected model, $2.1\times 10^{13}M_{\odot}$ was the normalization factor.
+The normalisation factor is computed by matching the gas mass to the one obtained by the $\beta$ model determined from above mentioned ROSAT HRI measurements of X-ray gas mass.
+The total mass within 30$\arcsec$ radius of this projected model is $2.1\times 10^{13}M_{\odot}$.

 We have included the X-rays gas mass maps into our lens model using the grid technique implemented in \textsc{LENSTOOL} \citep{Jullo:2009}, and compared the results for the 2 different fiducial models.
 The code iteratively splits the $200 \arcsec\times200\arcsec$ mass map into equilateral triangles as a function of a mass threshold.
 At each node of this multi-scale grid a mass profile is described by a dPIE potential whose core radius is equal to the local grid resolution and a cut-off radius equals to three times the core radius.
 We force the algorithm to stop after four levels of splitting and as a result we have a grid cell containing $\sim$50 dPIE potentials describing the smooth gas distribution.